 Form C17 (Changes to the particulars of the Charge holder) Section 409(8) Companies Act 2014

-A Form C17 (Changes to the particulars of the Charge holder) can now be filed to allow a change in chargeholder details for multiple charges (up to 25) provided that
+A Form C17 (Changes to the particulars of the Charge holder) can be filed by post or online to allow a change in chargeholder details for multiple charges (up to 25) provided that

 This practice can also be used when the form is being filed to reflect a change of name and/or address.
 A fillable template document which sets out a format for providing the information is available - C17 Annex english fillable.pdf .
 This can be used as an appendix and attached to the Form C17.
 The filing fee is 15 euro.

 DISCONTINUATION OF REFUNDS FOR ONLINE FILING OF C1/C1A

 The filing fee for a C1/C1A is €40.
 This is paid online by customer account or credit card.
 From 1st February 2020, the CRO will no longer refund €40 for rejected/returned C1/C1A’s.